What is Apache Storm on Azure HDInsight?

 Apache Storm is a distributed, fault-tolerant, open-source computation system.
 You can use Storm to process streams of data in real time with Hadoop.
 Storm solutions can also provide guaranteed processing of data, with the ability to replay data that was not successfully processed the first time.

-Storm on HDInsight provides the following key benefits:
+Storm on HDInsight provides the following features:

 Supports easy customization by running scripts against a Storm cluster during or after creation.
 For more information, see Customize HDInsight clusters using script action.

-Uses various languages.
-You can write Storm components in the language of your choice, such as Java, C#, and Python.
+Create solutions in multiple languages: You can write Storm components in the language of your choice, such as Java, C#, and Python.

 Integrates Visual Studio with HDInsight for the development, management, and monitoring of C# topologies.
 For more information, see Develop C# Storm topologies with the HDInsight Tools for Visual Studio.

 Supports the Trident Java interface.
 You can create Storm topologies that support exactly once processing of messages, transactional datastore persistence, and a set of common stream analytics operations.

 Dynamic scaling: You can add or remove worker nodes with no impact to running Storm topologies.